Denali National Park and Preserve

 Pristine parkland, magnificent wildlife, and the towering Denali are highlights of this world-famous national park.

-The granite spires and snowy summits of Denali National Park and Preserve straddle 160 miles of the Alaska Range and display so much elevation they are often lost in the clouds.
-Dominating this skyline is North America's highest peak.
-Denali ascends majestically to 20,310 feet and is one of the most awe-inspiring sights in Alaska.
+The granite peaks and snowy summits of Denali National Park and Preserve cover 160 miles of the Alaska Range and are so tall they are often lost in the clouds.
+Dominating this stunning landscape is Denali - the highest peak in North America.
+Denali majestically ascends 20,310 feet and is one of the most awe-inspiring sights in Alaska.
 The Denali area is the traditional homeland of the Koyukon Athabascan people, who named the mountain Denali, meaning "the Great One," and revered it as a sacred place.

 A note for visitors in 2023 and 2024:

 The Denali Park Road will be open until mile 43 in 2023 and 2024 due to road improvements.
 Narrated bus tours and transit buses will continue to be available for guests visiting the park and will travel as far as mile 43.
-The main visitor center will remain open along with four campgrounds and numerous trails accessible via the park road.
+The main visitor center will remain open along with four campgrounds and numerous trails accessible via the Park Road.
 Please check with Kantishna-area businesses about their operational plans for lodging and excursions in 2023 and 2024.
 Free shuttle bus service will run every 15 minutes during peak visitation times between the Denali Bus Depot / Denali Visitor Center to the Mountain Vista and Savage River Trailheads.
 The Denali Park Road Lottery will not be offered during this time.

 Located just inside the park's entrance are two visitor centers that serve as hubs of information and resources for the park.
-The Denali Visitor Center is a 14,000-square-foot facility dedicated to a better understanding of Denali National Park and Preserve.
-On the first floor are exhibits devoted to the area's natural and human history and a theater with movies that provide a glimpse of the park's wildlife and scenery.
-On the second floor is a giant table-top relief map that leaves no doubt in anybody's mind how rugged the national park is.
-Murie Science and Learning Center features fascinating hands-on exhibits as well as a display on research currently taking place in the park.
+The Denali Visitor Center is a 14,000-square-foot facility with interactive exhibits and rangers to answer your questions about the park.
+On the first floor are exhibits devoted to the area's natural and human history and a theater with a movie that provides a glimpse of the park's wildlife and scenery.
+On the second floor is a giant table-top relief map that illustrates the vast and rugged landscape of the park.
+The Murie Science and Learning Center features fascinating hands-on exhibits as well as a display on research currently taking place in the park.
 The staff stages nature-related programs throughout the week during the summer.
 The Murie Science and Learning Center also serves as the main visitor center in winter, from October through April.

-Located at Mile 66 of the Park Road, the Eielson Visitor Center is Denali National Park's newest and most impressive interpretive center.
+Located at Mile 66 of the Park Road, the Eielson Visitor Center is Denali National Park's most impressive interpretive center.
 The 7,400-square-foot facility features exhibits on the natural history of the region, a massive model of Denali, and huge viewing windows to see North America's highest peak.
 The only way to reach the Eielson Visitor Center is on a bus tour of the park.

 The majority of the 92-mile Park Road that leads into the heart of the park is not open to private vehicles, so the best way to explore the park is by bus.
 There are two types of buses into the park: narrated tour buses and non-narrated transit buses.
 Tour busses are narrated by onboard naturalists and take you to the top sightseeing spots, pausing for wildlife viewing along the way.
 Half-day and full-day options are available depending on how far you want to travel along the road.
 Visitors are encouraged to make reservations for Denali National Park bus tours in advance and check the Denali National Park website for up-to-date visitor information.

 Transit buses are hop-on, hop-off and are designed for campers and hikers who want a more independent experience of the park.
 These buses are cheaper and do not include narration.
 Day hikers can get off the bus anywhere along the Park Road and at the end of their trek can flag down any bus for a ride back to the park entrance.
-Mountain biking along the Park Road is another great way to experience the park, and transit buses are equipped with bike racks.
 There are also free buses that follow a circuit through the park entrance area and out to Savage River at mile 15 of the Park Road.

 Visitors are welcome to drive their own vehicles 15 miles into the park to Savage River.
-From here, they can embark on the flat Savage River Loop that travels 2 miles along the river or climb the steep Savage Alpine Trail for 4 miles up to a ridge with sweeping views of the area.
+From here, they can embark on the flat Savage River Loop that travels 2 miles along the river or climb the steep Savage Alpine Trail for 4 miles to a ridge with sweeping views of the area.
 Please note that the Savage River parking lot can fill up quickly.
 Visitors are also welcome to take the free shuttle from the park entrance to Savage River.
 The annual Denali Park Road Lottery allows visitors to drive their private vehicles on the entire Park Road on select days in September.

-Climbing Denali, the tallest mountain in North America and one of the world's seven summits, is a dream goal for many mountaineers, but an easier—yet still dramatic - way to see the summit is through a flightseeing or glacier landing tour of the Alaska Range.
+Climbing Denali, the tallest mountain in North America and one of the world's seven summits, is a dream goal for many mountaineers.
+An easier - yet still dramatic - way to see the summit is through a flightseeing tour, with options for glacier landings.
 These flights depart near the park entrance or from the charming mountaineering town of Talkeetna, and are a fantastic way to take in the park’s spectacular sights from the air, especially if you don’t have time for a bus tour on the Park Road.

 Most visitors to Denali National Park stay at the many hotels, lodges, and cabins located near the park entrance in an area known as Denali Park.
 These accommodations typically provide shuttle service to the park and can arrange tours and other activities in the area.
-If you’d like to stay in the park there are 6 designated campgrounds, from Riley Creek Campground at the park entrance to Wonder Lake Campground near the end of the road.
+If you’d like to stay in the park, there are 6 designated campgrounds, from Riley Creek Campground at the park entrance to Wonder Lake Campground near the end of the road.
 Half of the campgrounds are tent-only and accessible only by bus and the other half are open to both tents and RVs.
-All are reservable in advance.
+All are reserveable in advance.